TheRealBecks/passwordy/README.md

 ### Examples

-If a password already exists, but the password hashes are needed use `--input_prompt`. `--password` is optional and will be set to `True` is any case:
+If a password already exists, but the password hashes are needed use `--input-prompt`. `--password` is optional and will be set to `True` is any case:
 ```
-python passwordy.py --password --input_prompt
+python passwordy.py --password --input-prompt
 ```

 Generate 4 HEX keys with a length of 20 Byte (= 40 symbols = 160 bit):
 ```
-python passwordy.py --hex_key -n 4 -l 20
+python passwordy.py --hex-key -n 4 -l 20
 OSPFv3 SHA1 authentication, SHA1:
 HEX key 20 Byte, 40 symbols, 160 bit: ebbec2eedb6c3xxxxxxxxxxxxc525cf1c94173c5
 HEX key 20 Byte, 40 symbols, 160 bit: 6f3b84503a061xxxxxxxxxxxx62feed92c444a80